Frequently Asked Questions

 Can I reapply for another CHSC service obligation after my contract is complete?

-Clinicians have the option of a one-year contract renewal once their three-year service obligation is complete so long as they have not changed employers and their contract is in good standing.
+Clinicians have the option of a one-year contract renewal as their three-year service obligation is nearing completion so long as they have not changed employers and their contract is in good standing.
 For more information, visit the CHSC Renewal Information webpage.

 I am a teacher or program director.
 How can I request a presentation on the CHSC for my students?

-To schedule a presentation, contact Maddie Cappa at Maddie.Cappa@state.co.us.
+To schedule a presentation, contact Alyssa Collado at Alyssa.Collado@state.co.us.

 The Primary Care Office also presents to community groups and organizations interested in learning more about Colorado’s safety net and loan repayment programs.